godotengine/godot-docs/classes/class_image.rst

 An ``Image`` cannot be assigned to a ``texture`` property of an object directly (such as :ref:`Sprite<class_Sprite>`), and has to be converted manually to an :ref:`ImageTexture<class_ImageTexture>` first.

-**Note:** The maximum image size is 16384×16384 pixels due to graphics hardware limitations.
+\ **Note:** The maximum image size is 16384×16384 pixels due to graphics hardware limitations.
 Larger images may fail to import.

 Tutorials
 ---------

-- :doc:`../tutorials/assets_pipeline/importing_images`
+- :doc:`Importing images <../tutorials/assets_pipeline/importing_images>`

 Properties
 ----------